Doctor Jan Power, MBChB, DRCOG, MRCGP

 Rosmellyn Surgery is also entering a period of change over the next few years with the planned relocation to a brand new health centre in Penzance and I am thrilled to be working on the development of this exciting project.
 We face a challenging future in General Practice, but I firmly believe we can create a bright future for our local community with this new venture.

-The practice also has two GP Registrars who are qualified doctors completing specialist training for general practice.
-They have their own surgeries and perform visits.
+The practice also houses a GP Registrar who is a qualified doctor completing their specialist training for general practice.

 Other medical students from the Peninsular Medical School and Exeter University also join us from time to time and they may will sit in on consultations or accompany the doctors on visits.
 You may be asked to give them an opportunity of taking your history in a one to one consultation prior to seeing the GP; this really enhances their training, and we ask that you agree to this if possible.